 - Program leads are required to document any incidents (emergency, discipline, health, faculty interventions) and submit the program’s daily log to the Vice President of Academic and Student Affairs upon return.

 - If an emergency occurs, SCC will conduct an assessment including a review of incident logs and reports, and interviews with those affected.
 The assessment should determine what steps could be taken to improve future responsiveness.

 - All approved business related expenses must be submitted to the Business Office per the SCC and Minnesota State 5.19.3 Travel Management Procedure.

-Subpart G. Emergency Procedures
+Subpart H. Emergency Procedures

-- Arrest or Incarceration - In the event of an arrest or incarceration, the program leader will account for each participant; contact the local embassy of the participant’s origin; follow emotional trauma protocol for participants who exhibit signs of emotional stress or trauma; and contact the Vice President of Student and Academic Affairs.
+- Arrest or Incarceration - In the event of an arrest or incarceration, the program leader will account for each participant; contact the local embassy of the participant’s origin; follow emotional trauma protocol for participants who exhibit signs of emotional stress or trauma; and contact the Vice President of Academic and Student Affairs.
 The Vice President will complete an incident report within 24 hours and notify the participant’s emergency contacts.

 - Code of Conduct Violations - In the event that a student code of conduct violation is reported, the program leader must conduct a student code of conduct evaluation and follow the SCC code of conduct process.
 Program leaders must complete an incident report and implement necessary disciplinary action.